Pardeep Narwal: Kabaddi career

 After finishing second in the Zone B standing, Narwal and the Pirates battled Haryana Steelers in the Playoffs, where the raider scored, a VIVO Pro Kabaddi record, 34 raid points which included an eight-point raid, as the Pirates routed the Steelers 69–30.
-In Eliminator 3, Narwal yet again led by example, scoring 19 raid points in his team's 42–32 win over Puneri Paltan.
+In Eliminator 3, Narwal yet again led, scoring 19 raid points in his team's 42–32 win over Puneri Paltan.
 In Qualifier 2, Narwal scored 23 raid points against the Bengal Warriors in his team's narrow 47–44 victory, helping the Pirates reach their third straight VIVO Pro Kabaddi final.
-Narwal continued his unbelievable form in the final, scoring 19 raid points against Gujarat Fortunegiants to lead the Pirates to a 55–38 victory and capture their third straight VIVO Pro Kabaddi title.
+Narwal continued his form in the final, scoring 19 raid points against Gujarat Fortunegiants to lead the Pirates to a 55–38 victory and capture their third straight VIVO Pro Kabaddi title.

 Narwal scored a Super 10 in each of his team's first three matches in Season 6 before falling short against the Telugu Titans.
 The next four matches also saw a similar trend for Narwal, as he scored three straight Super 10s before failing to do so against the same opponent in Patna.
 Narwal continued to string along quality performances but the Pirates struggled for form towards the latter end of the season and needed a big finish to their campaign to stand a chance to qualify for the Playoffs.
 Narwal scored three Super 10s in the Pirates final five matches of the season but the team failed to register a single win and crashed out in the league stage of the campaign for the first time in franchise history.
 This Season was also a very Interesting Season for him as he was battling against other raiders for the most Raid Points but came 2nd with 222 raid points, The third was Siddharth Desai (214) and The First Was Pawan Sehrawat (262) who was astounding for his Pro season.

 In season 7, Narwal started slowly, but still became the first player to reach 1,000 points in the PKL.